FirebaseExtended/firebase-framework-tools/docs/nitro/README.md

-# App Hosting Nitro Adapter
+# App Hosting Nitro Preset

 Applications powered by Nitro have zero-configuration support for Firebase App Hosting, using the Firebase App Hosting preset.
 [Learn more in the Nitro documentation](https://nitro.build/deploy/providers/firebase).